PrincipledLiberal/liberalist/content/03-reference/01-detailed-principles.md

-While many liberal ideas pre-dated the enlightenment and did not even originate from enlightenment thinkers, it is the undermining of church and monarchal authority, along with the spreading of ideas outside of established institutions, that set this time period apart.
+While many liberal ideas pre-dated the enlightenment and did not even originate from enlightenment thinkers, it is the undermining of church and monarchal authority, along with the spreading of ideas outside of established institutions, that sets this time period apart.

-While advocates for enlightenment liberalism (liberalists) can disagree on a great many topics, what we share is a value for individuals freely expressing their ideas, no matter how disagreeable, and applying reason, evidence, logic, and facts to resolve our differences in civil debate.
+While advocates for enlightenment liberalism (liberalists) can disagree on a great many topics, we all value individuals freely expressing their ideas, no matter how disagreeable, and applying reason, evidence, logic, and facts to resolve our differences in civil debate.
-No liberalist would try to deplatform, hecklers veto, or censor an idea, no matter how much we disagree with it, but criticism, ridicule, and even trolling are fair game, so long as we respond to bad ideas with better ideas, not violence.
+No liberalist would try to deplatform, hecklers veto, or censor an idea, no matter how much we disagree with it.
+However, criticism, ridicule, and even trolling are fair game, so long as we respond to bad ideas with better ideas, not violence.

 Here is an attempt to summarize liberalist principles by breaking the philosophy down into easily understandable parts.